nextflow-io/nextflow/docs/cli.md

 Nextflow seamlessly integrates with popular Git providers, including [BitBucket](http://bitbucket.org/), [GitHub](http://github.com), and [GitLab](http://gitlab.com) for managing Nextflow pipelines as version-controlled Git repositories.

-The following commands allows you to perform some basic operations that can be used to manage your projects.
+The following commands allow you to perform basic operations to manage your projects.

 ### Listing available projects